Why Phased Retirement?

 There is a dramatic gap between what older workers want and employers offer.
 As the Boomer exodus continues and labor markets tighten, change is inevitable.
 The retirement model is broken and transformation is essential.

-- U.S. Department of Labor: Workers 55-and-older are fastest growing segment of the workforce
+- • U.S. Department of Labor: Workers 55-and-older are the fastest growing segment of the workforce

-- Just 21% of workers say employers enable reduced work hours, shift from full-time to part-time
+• Just 21% of workers say employers enable reduced work hours, any shift from full-time to part-time

+The sudden and massive COVID-driven adoption of work from home demonstrated that deeply and irrationally held old employer habits can be replaced with sensible alternatives.
 Times have changed.
 People want and need to work longer.
 Proven talent is growing scarce.
 And knowledge workers are departing with valuable intellectual property.
-More flexible, creative approaches – Respectful Exits – are required.
+More flexible, creative approaches – widespread phased and partial retirement – are required.

 Proven Phased Options Include